 Corporate Fraud Risk and Stock Market Performance

-In this paper we investigate the impact of fraud risk -- measured by the probability for earnings overstatements -- on a firms future stock market performance.
+We investigate the impact of fraud risk - measured by the probability for earnings overstatements - on a firm's future stock market performance.
 Based on an out-of-sample estimation of individual firms' fraud risk, we find that stocks with higher fraud risk earn significantly lower stock market returns.
-A trading strategy going long in stocks of firms with low fraud risk and short in stocks of firms with high fraud risk delivers a statistically significant alpha of more than 10% per year.
+A long-short trading strategy delivers a statistically significant alpha of more than 10% per year.
 This result is robust to controlling for differences in firms' liquidity, downside risk, or investor preferences.
-Our results suggest that the market does not efficiently price corporate fraud risk.
-Limits of arbitrage do not explain our results.
 Furthermore, abnormal returns are higher after periods of high sentiment, suggesting that the return patterns documented here constitute an anomaly.

 Keywords: Corporate Fraud, Earnings Overstatements, Stock Returns